Wordfence works on most WordPress websites. However, to make sure it works on your site you can check that it meets our minimum system requirements.

 Wordfence has been tested on and works with the following web servers or environments:

 - Apache using mod_php

-- Apache with Nginx in front as reverse proxy.
+- Apache with Nginx set up as a reverse proxy.

 - Apache with FastCGI

-Please note that on Nginx the Wordfence option “Disable Code Execution for Uploads directory” does not work since it relies on .htaccess.
-You also need to take special action to hide the .user.ini file on Nginx.
+Please note that on Nginx the Wordfence option “Disable Code Execution for Uploads directory” does not work since it relies on the use of a “.htaccess” file.
+You also need to take special action to hide the “.user.ini” file on Nginx.
 You can find information about how to do that here.

 Feature Specific Requirements

 The Legacy Two-Factor Authentication feature in Wordfence allows you to use a separate input field for the two-factor authentication code.
 This feature requires enabling the PHP function “output_buffering”.
 You can check the settings for “output_buffering” via the Wordfence “Tools” > “Diagnostics” page.
 Expand the “Other Tests” and then on “Click to view your system’s configuration in a new window”.

 Wordfence is compatible with WordPress Multisite installations.
 Please note that Wordfence needs to be installed on your “Network Admin” > “Plugins” page.
 Please do not attempt to install Wordfence for each site instance on a Multisite installation.

 We have seen several multisites with performance issues due to an outdated “object-cache.php” file.
 If you have performance problems on a multisite with Wordfence and are using an object cache, note that drop-in plugins do not show updates when WordPress checks for plugin updates, so you may need to check manually that it is up to date.